-A user-written Listener may use the environmental support supplied and used by the IBM-supplied Listener.
-To employ this support, the user-written Listener must do the following in addition to the requirements described above:
+A user-written listener can use the environmental support supplied and used by the IBM-supplied listener.
+To employ this support, the user-written listener must do the following in addition to the requirements described above:

-- The user-written Listener must be written in Assembler. - The RDO definitions for the Listener transaction and program should be identical to those for the IBM-supplied Listener with the exception of the transaction/program names.
-Reference the program definition for the IBM-supplied Listener, EZACICO2, in SEZAINST(EZACICCT).
+- The user-written listener must be written in Assembler. - The RDO definitions for the listener transaction and program should be identical to those for the IBM-supplied listener with the exception of the transaction/program names.
+Reference the program definition for the IBM-supplied listener, EZACIC02, in SEZAINST(EZACICCT).

-DEFINE PROGRAM(EZACICO2) DESCRIPTION(IBM LISTENER) GROUP(SOCKETS) CEDF(YES) DATALOCATION(ANY) EXECKEY(CICS) RELOAD(NO) RESIDENT(YES) USELPACOPY(NO) LANGUAGE(ASSEMBLER) STATUS(ENABLED) USAGE(NORMAL) CONCURRENCY (THREADSAFE)
+DEFINE PROGRAM(EZACICO2) DESCRIPTION(IBM LISTENER) GROUP(SOCKETS) CEDF(YES) DATALOCATION(ANY) EXECKEY(CICS) RELOAD(NO) RESIDENT(YES) USELPACOPY(NO) LANGUAGE(ASSEMBLER) STATUS(ENABLED) USAGE(NORMAL) CONCURRENCY(THREADSAFE)

-Figure 96.
-Program Definition for Listener EZACIC02
+Figure 101.
+Program Definition for listener EZACIC02

-In the program, define an input area for the configuration file records.
+• In the program, define an input area for the configuration file records.
 If you are going to read the configuration file using MOVE mode, you can define the area by making the following entry in your DFHEISTG area:

-EZACICA AREA=CFG, TYPE=CSECT
+EZACICA AREA=CFG,TYPE=CSECT